cmdalbem/portfolio/src/pages/ciclomapa/index.md

 <!-- The main colors are dark because it gives a "data dashboard" vibe.
 It also resembles the aerial look of a cityscape at night, with the bike paths lighten up as if they were neon lights, which is pretty cool.
 The color palette is made of steps in a gradient from green to red representing the safety and "goodness" of the different typologies.
 These were optimized to the best visibility possible on both the dark map as well as available variation of a satellite map. -->

 The visual identity draws inspiration from data dashboards from sci-fi movies, with a dark-themed color palette.
-The map style is highly subdued, so the bike infraestrucure would look like neon stripes glowing in the dark.
+The map style is highly subdued, making the bike infrastructure look like neon stripes glowing in the dark.

 <jumbo>
     <img src="./brand.png"/>